 You can become a Roof Plumber without formal qualifications.
 However, VET training in roofing or cladding and an apprenticeship are beneficial.
 A Certificate III in roof plumbing will help you gain technical competency to perform this job.
 The course also enables you to apply for a roofing contractor license to work as a roofer in Australia legally.

-Keep reading this blog to explore who a roofer is, what he does, what licensing requirements he needs, how much he earns, and how to become a Roofer in Australia.
+Keep reading this blog to explore who a roofer is, what he does, what licenses he needs, how much he earns, certifications, qualifications, apprenticeships, and how to become a certified Roofer in Australia.

 1. Who Is A Roofer?